A topic from the subject of Analytical Chemistry in Chemistry.

 • Electrochemistry is the study of the relationship between electrical energy and chemical reactions.
 Electrochemistry can be used to measure the concentration of ions in a solution, as well as to determine the rate of chemical reactions.

-• Chromatography is a separation technique that is used to separate substances based on their different properties.
+• Chromatography is a separation technique used to separate substances based on their different properties.
 Chromatography can be used to identify and quantify substances, as well as to determine their structure and properties.

 Equipment and Techniques